 Lily Hill Park

-Lily Hill Park is a Green Flag Award winning 23-hectare public open space, located to the north east of Bracknell and less than a mile from the town centre.
+Lily Hill Park is a Green Flag awarded 23-hectare public open space, located to the north east of Bracknell and less than a mile from the town centre.

 Facilities and key features

 - historic parkland - an original yew walk, traditional orchard and mighty wellingtonia at Forester’s Hill

 - woodland - fine stands of beech trees and oaks to the east and rhododendrons of Starch Copse to the west